equinix/terraform-equinix-metal-platform9-k8s/README.md

 platform9_password="$tr0ngP@$$w0rd!"
 EOF
 ```
-There are a whole slew of other variables to checkout in the `variables.tf` file.
+There is a whole slew of other variables to check out in the `variables.tf` file.
 These are set to fairly sane defaults.
-But if you'd like to use a different server type, change the number of servers, or change the location of these servers, you can override these settings just by adding those `key=value` pairs to the file file above.
+But if you'd like to use a different server type, change the number of servers, or change the location of these servers, you can override these settings just by adding those `key=value` pairs to the file above.
 ### Deploy the PMK Cluster on Packet!

 All there is left to do now is to deploy the cluster: